Frequently Asked Questions

 How does it work?

 Triggers are installed in the database to guarantee that data changes are captured.
-This means clients continue to use the database as usual without any special driver software.
+This means that applications continue to use the database as usual without any special driver software.
 The triggers are written to be as small and efficient as possible.
 Routing and syncing of data is done outside of the database in the SymmetricDS process.

 Is replication using timestamps?

 No, timestamps are not used.
 Data is captured as it is changed, and each change is given a sequence number.
 Data changes are grouped together and given a batch number to route through the system.
 Data changes within a transactional unit are preserved together within a batch.

 Yes, subsets of data can be synchronized to other databases.
 The subset can be: vertical, selecting only some columns to sync; horizontal, selecting only some rows to sync, or both.
 Different subsets of data can be sent to different databases.
 For example, a retail store chain can have a central database containing data for all stores, while each retail store database contains just its subset.

 Can table names and column names be re-mapped?

 Yes, the source table can be mapped to a different table name and different column names at the target database.
 It is also possible to add new columns and ignore existing columns.